townie/MOX-grpc/README.md

 # MOX-proto

-## This repo contains all of the code needed to build & update the grpc clients in
+## This repo contains all of the code needed to build & update the grpc clients in MOX and MOX-services
-## MOX-services and MOX

 # High level design